-Twitter Analytics is a free plugin you can add to your Twitter account by logging in on the Twitter Analytics page.
+Twitter Analytics is a free plugin you can add to your Twitter account by logging in to the Twitter Analytics page.
 The plugin illustrates tweet frequency, impressions, profile visits, mentions and added followers.
-It also shows who your top followers are, tweets that have gotten the most traction, media rich tweets and top mentions broken down by month.
+It also shows who your top followers are, tweets that have gotten the most traction, media-rich tweets and top mentions broken down by month.
 I’m not a prolific Twitter user (in fact I’d say I’m pretty terrible), but this is a snippet of what the dashboard includes.
 My top engagement comes from a telecom company, so that seems sad, but the analytics are interesting.

-This tool is only free for 14 days, so make sure that when you sign up for it, you’ve got some time to do a little research.
+This tool is only free for 14 days, so make sure that when you sign up for it, you've got some time to do a little research.
 Bluenod helps you target topic-related posts for your content marketing.
 It is also another good tool to use to identify influencers in your community.
 Bluenod shows you your community as a map, with each node acting as a Twitter account.
-The larger the node, the more klout the user has.
+The larger the node, the more Klout the user has.

 Aside from having an awesome name, Chat Salad helps you identify Twitter chats going on at any given moment.
 This is a good way to participate in content related to your brand, service or event.